Microsoft/azure-docs.pt-pt/articles/devops-project/azure-devops-project-cosmos-db.md

 ## <a name="clean-up-resources"></a>Limpar recursos

 Exclua os recursos relacionados que você criou quando não precisar mais deles.
-Utilize o **eliminar** funcionalidade no dashboard de projetos de DevOps.
+Use a funcionalidade **excluir** no painel DevOps Projects.

 ## <a name="next-steps"></a>Passos seguintes